Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Comparing group structures on rank bundles

-All vertical homotopy fibers are $4$-connective, so we can apply Corollary~\ref{cor:add_pi_zero} to all vertical diagrams to obtain group structures on homotopy classes of maps from $\CP^3$ into each diagram.
-By Corollary~\ref{cor:group_hom_2}, we get group homomorphisms
+where the solid diagram is homotopy commutative and the subdiagram with only dashed vertical arrows is homotopy commutative.
+All vertical homotopy fibers are $4$-connective, so we can apply \Cref{cor:add_pi_zero} to all vertical diagrams to obtain group structures on homotopy classes of maps from $\CP^3$ into each diagram.
+By \Cref{cor:group_hom_2}, we get group homomorphisms